SamiPerttu/fundsp/README.md

 The `timer(id)` opcode instantiates current time in seconds as a parameter that can be queried.
 It has no inputs or outputs; it can be added to any node by stacking.

+#### Monitor Modes

-The `monitor(id)` opcode is a pass-through node that presents the latest value passed through as a parameter.
+The `monitor(mode, id)` opcode is a pass-through node that presents some aspect of data passed through as parameter `id`.
+Metering modes are:

+- `Meter::Latest`: Retains the latest value passed through.
+- `Meter::Peak(smoothing)`: Peak amplitude meter with `smoothing` as per-sample smoothing factor in 0...1.
+- `Meter::Rms(smoothing)`: Root mean square meter with `smoothing` as per-sample smoothing factor in 0...1.
+- `Meter::Goertzel(frequency)`: Detects presence of a single frequency.
+Outputs detected power.

 ---